greggiannone/hmct-web/README.md

 ## Firebase CLI

-Used to deploy database rules, storage rules, and function commands
+Used to deploy database rules, storage rules, and function commands.
+Be sure to install the Firebase tools npm package: `npm install -g firebase-tools`

 Currently there are two projects that can be used:
 **hmct-web-dev
 hmct-web-prod**

 You can switch between these with the following command:

 `firebase use [name]` (ex: `firebase use hmct-web-dev`)

 Once you make your changes, you can deploy these changes to the currently selected project with the following command:

 `firebase deploy`